uvaai/ml2/30 Module 3/60 Automated Decision Making in Society/content.md

 Even if a decision is only partially automated, anecdotal evidence has been reported that automated recommendations might still influence the human making the actual decision.
-This appeared to be the case for judges not wanting to contradict the sentencing recommendation by the COMPAS algorithm, which was covered in an earlier written assignment.
-It also appears in WOB-data regarding the questionnaire on use algorithms by the Dutch government, in the reply from the *Centrum Indicatiestelling Zorg*, which states "Ook is er een algoritme in gebruik dat advies geeft over een eventueel toe te kennen Zorgprofiel. [...]
+This appeared to be the case for judges not wanting to contradict the sentencing recommendation by the COMPAS algorithm (which was covered in an earlier written assignment).
+It also appears in the WOB-data regarding the questionnaire on the use algorithms by the Dutch government.
+There, in the reply from the *Centrum Indicatiestelling Zorg*, they state "Ook is er een algoritme in gebruik dat advies geeft over een eventueel toe te kennen Zorgprofiel. [...]
 Medewerkers vinden het soms lastig om, op basis van de eigen expertise, af te wijken van het voorstel dat een algoritme geeft."

 * **Q8.** Do you think any of the partially automated decisions you listed for Q3 are at risk of such an influence?
 Why, or why not?